 Benefits of Homeownership: Why Millennials Should Buy a Home

-along with homeownership.
+Still, many Millennials may still not know about the benefits that come along with homeownership.
 Those who purchase a home have the opportunity to invest their money and build equity, rather than pay a landlord.
 You may think that you can’t afford a mortgage payment, but by taking out a loan, you’re actually doing yourself a favor.

 Making your mortgage payment is essentially the same as paying rent, except you’re putting that money back into owning a larger share of your home, instead of into someone else's pockets.
-This equity is an asset on your personal balance sheet.
+This equity is an asset to your personal balance sheet.
 With it, you could take out a home equity line of credit (HELOC) to pay for expenses such as home renovations or education costs, or potentially sell your home for a greater price than your original purchase and earn a profit.

 Millennials who buy a starter home now have the opportunity to turn it into a rental property for a source of added income when they purchase their long-term home in the future.
 Instead of worrying about having to afford rent, why not invest in a property and rent it out to your peers?